excid3/rails/guides/source/getting_started.md

 To enable caching in development, run `rails dev:cache` in your terminal.

-When you visit a product's show action, you'll see the new caching lines in your Rails server logs:
+When you visit a product's show action (like `/products/2`), you'll see the new caching lines in your Rails server logs:

 ```bash
 Read fragment views/products/show:a5a585f985894cd27c8b3d49bb81de3a/products/1-20240918154439539125 (1.6ms)